SoCal forecast: Santa Ana winds intensify, red flag warning in effect Friday

-LOS ANGELES (KABC) -- A red flag warning is in place for Southern California as Santa Ana winds are expected to intensify throughout Friday.
+LOS ANGELES (KABC) -- A red flag warning remains in place for Southern California Friday as strong Santa Ana winds create elevated fire danger across the region.

-A red flag warning will be in effect through 6 p.m.
+The warning will be in effect through 6 p.m.
 Friday.
-Most of the Southland will see an increase in temps and wind strength during that time span, creating dangerous wildfire conditions.
+Most of the Southland will see an increase in temps and wind strength as well as a decrease in humidity, creating dangerous wildfire conditions.
 Wind gusts may reach speeds of up to 30 to 60 mph, and even 70 mph in the mountains.

 The winds are expected to die down around Friday afternoon, although there will be pockets of stronger gusts in some areas through Friday evening.

 Los Angeles and Orange counties will be under an elevated fire danger, with potentially strong gusts blowing in.
-A high of 80 is on tap, along with sunshine.
+A high of 85 is on tap Friday, along with sunshine.

 Download the ABC7 app for weather alerts: Click here for iOS devices | click here for Android devices.
 If you have the app, turn on push notifications and personalize the app.
 Click on My News from the bottom menu, then star the topics you'd like to follow and tap Done.